-Selling a boat or yacht that has a lien on it can be a very daunting process.
+Wondering how to sell a financed boat?
+Selling a boat or yacht that has a loan on it can be a very daunting process.
 How do I pay off my loan?
 How much do I owe the bank?
 What if I don’t have my title on hand?
 Off the Hook Yachts is here to explain that the boat selling process doesn’t need to be complicated if you follow the below steps.
 We would like to explain the process using an example.

 Ex.
 Bob owns a 2016 Sea Ray 350 SLX.
 He financed it for $250,000 with Bank of the West.
 Bob has been making payments on it for the last 5 years.
 He still owes $50,000 on it.
 Asking price is $150,000.
 If Bob follows our instructions below he should have a fast, seamless closing.

 There are three simple steps you must follow: